-The Finnish Criminal Code establishes the single offence of defamation.
+The Finnish Criminal Code establishes the following offences:

-According to Art.
-24, par.
-9 of the Criminal Code, defamation is defined as either spreading “false information or a false insinuation of another person so that the act is conducive to causing damage or suffering to that person, or subjecting that person to contempt” or “disparag[ing] another person in any other manner”.
+Defamation (Criminal Code Art.
+24(9)): Defamation is defined as either spreading “false information or a false insinuation of another person so that the act is conducive to causing damage or suffering to that person, or subjecting that person to contempt” or “disparag[ing] another person in any other manner”.

-However, if the act of defamation causes “considerable suffering or particularly significant damage”, it is considered “aggravated” and is punishable with a fine or imprisonment for up to two years (Art.
-24, par.
-10).
+Aggrvated defamation (Criminal Code Art.
+24(10)): Defined as an act of defamation that causes “considerable suffering or particularly significant damage”, it is considered “aggravated”.
+The penalty is a fine or imprisonment for up to two years (Art.
+24(10)).

 Criminal Defamation of Public Officials